• Jardines del Edén - Washed Java

 The result is vivid, layered cups—think rose-petal cherry in Red Geisha or candied lime and violet in Sidra—that showcase Colombian coffee at its most creative and world-class.

-A rare mutation of the famed Gesha cultivar, Red Geisha thrives in Jardines del Edén’s volcanic soils at 1,700–1,900 m.
-Its vivid red cherries and low yields demand meticulous care, but reward with extraordinary complexity: jasmine and rose florals, juicy white peach and maraschino cherry, hints of violet, tamarind, berries, and a touch of lavender.
+A time-honored variety with deep roots in Ethiopian heritage, brought centuries ago to the island of Java, this heirloom thrives in Jardines del Edén’s volcanic soils at 1,700–1,900 m.
+Its deep crimson cherries and moderate yields demand meticulous care, but reward with extraordinary complexity: delicate jasmine and bergamot florals, bright mandarin and white peach, hints of spice, toasted almond, and a subtle cocoa undertone.

-The result is a clean, structured cup with vibrant acidity, silky sweetness, and tropical elegance—an exceptional expression of Colombian terroir.
+The result is a clean, structured cup with vibrant acidity, silky sweetness, and refined elegance — an exceptional expression of Colombian terroir.

 Processing and Drying

-The natural process for Red Geisha at Jardines del Edén begins with hand-harvested red cherries that are floated and sorted to isolate the densest, most flawless fruit.
-The whole cherries then ferment in sealed GrainPro bags or anaerobic tanks for 30–72 hours, developing intensified fruit depth and floral complexity.
-To ensure consistency and avoid over-fermentation, cherries are turned several times per day to maintain even airflow and prevent hotspots.
-Drying typically takes 15–20 days, depending on weather and humidity, until the moisture content reaches around 10–11%.
+The washed process for Java at Jardines del Edén begins with hand-harvested red cherries that are floated and sorted to isolate the densest, most flawless fruit.
+The cherries are then depulped and fermented in tanks for 18–36 hours, developing clean fruit depth and bright floral complexity.
+To ensure consistency and avoid over-fermentation, the mass is carefully monitored and gently stirred as needed.
+After fermentation, the beans are thoroughly washed to remove all remaining mucilage.
+Drying typically takes 10–15 days on raised African beds, depending on weather and humidity, until the moisture content reaches around 10–11%.
 The farm’s cool, breezy Andean microclimate slows and evens drying, preserving bright acidity, floral clarity, and enhanced fruit sweetness.

 Technical Data